-• We will consult with experts when new situations regarding pupils with disabilities are experienced.

-The Governors and Senior Leadership Team will work closely with the Local Authority and Diocese.
+experienced.
+The Governors and Senior Leadership Team will work closely with the Local Authority and • we will consult with experts when new situations rega rding pupils with disabilities are The Governors and Senior Leadership Team will work closely with the Local Authority and experienced.
+The Go vernors and Senior Leadership Team will work closely with the Local Authority and Diocese.
+Approved by Date Diocese e.
 Approved by Date

+THE ACCESSIBILITY PLAN 3-year period covered by the plan: April 2022 - April 2025